Showing posts with label Taking Stock of Inventory. Show all posts

 • Where the requirements of the customer require a continuous flow of products and/or services and the demand is constant, continuous flow manufacturing/distribution will reduce both unit production costs and inventory levels but are extremely difficult to manage where demand patterns change as lower production levels will increase unit production costs and increases in demand above the levels that the manufacturing/distribution facility cannot handle will result in lost sales.

-Inventory is the lifeblood of organisations that must meet stringent service levels to maintain their position in the market or where customers are placed at the centre of a customer service pledge.
+Inventory is the lifeblood of organisations that must meet stringent service levels to maintain their position in the market, or where customers are placed at the centre of a customer service pledge.

 Inventory enables the vagaries of inventory demand and supplier service to be decoupled from organisational customer requirements.
 However, Inventory is expensive and must be managed to ensure maximum customer service whilst maintaining stock levels that minimise organisational commercial and inventory obsolescence and wastage costs.

-More articles can be found at Procurement and Supply Chain Management Made Simple.
-A look at procurement and supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness in the supply of their products and services to customers' delight. ©️ Procurement and Supply Chain Management Made Simple.
+Additional articles can be found at Supply Chain Management Made Easy.
+This site looks at supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness of their product and service supply to the customers' delight. ©️ Supply Chain Management Made Easy.
 All rights reserved.